 This project started in December 2000 when two missionaries in Uganda encountered a group street child and, wanting to help them, bought them a simple meal.
 They prayed together with the children asking God to help them and that they would always have enough to eat.
-In the following weeks they organised a daily feeding project.
+In the following weeks they organized a daily feeding project.

 How it started…